-The white grape comes from Sicily ( Italy ).
+The white grape variety comes from Sicily ( Italy ).
 Synonyms are Ariddu, Riddu and Rossese Bianco.
-According to 2007 done DNA analysis she is from a probably natural cross between Catarratto Bianco Lucido x Muscat d'Alexandrie (Zibibbo) originated.
-The hypothesis that they look Apulia is disproven.
-The grown in Liguria Rossese Bianco is identical.
-Grillo is not allowed to play with one of the four white ones Rossese varieties be confused. is a relatively young vine, the earliest mention dates from 1873.
+According to 2007 DNA analysis is from a probably natural cross between Catarratto Bianco Lucido x Muscat d'Alexandrie (Zibibbo) emerged.
+The hypothesis that they are out Apulia is disproved.
+The Rossese Bianco grown in Liguria is identical.
+Grillo is not allowed with one of the four white ones Rossese varieties be confused. is a relatively young vine, the earliest mention of which dates back to 1873.

-The late-ripening, high-yielding vine is resistant to wintry frost, but prone to real mildew, It produces alcoholic and extra-rich white wines with a slight tannin content and aromas of citrus and herbs.
+The late ripening, productive vine is resistant to wintry frost but prone to real ones mildew, It produces white wines rich in alcohol and extract with a slight tannin content and aromas of citrus and herbs.
 The variety is mainly in Sicily grown in the province of Trapani.
-Until the outbreak of phylloxera disaster It was widespread around the year 1880 and was also used for the dessert wine Marsala used.
-But it was then replaced by higher yielding varieties Catarratto Bianco and Inzolia repressed.
+Until the outbreak of the phylloxera disaster around 1880 it was widespread and was also used for dessert wine Marsala used.
+But it was then by more productive varieties such as Catarratto Bianco and Inzolia repressed.

-Approved is the variety in the DOC wines Alcamo.
+The variety is allowed in DOC wines Alcamo.
 Contea di Sclafani.
 Contessa Entellina.
 Delia Nivolelli.
 Mamertino di Milazzo.
 Marsala.
 Monreale.
 Salaparuta and Sicilia authorized.
-There are also small quantities in Australia.
-Brazil and Mexico, It occupied in Italy in 2010 6,295 hectares of vineyards with rising tendency (ten years earlier it was 1,803 hectares).
-This puts it in the world varieties ranking on rank 99.
+Small quantities are also available in Australia.
+Brazil and Mexico, In 2010, it occupied 6,295 hectares of vineyards in Italy with an upward trend (ten years earlier it was 1,803 hectares).
+So it is in the world varieties ranking at rank 99.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Grillo Vineyards: From Pax: Vobiscum - Own Plant, CC BY-SA 3.0 , Link
+Grillo vineyards: From Pax: Vobiscum - Own work, CC BY-SA 3.0 , Link

-Grape variety: MIPAAF - National Vine Certification Service
+Grape variety Grillo: MIPAAF - National Vine Certification Service